groupserver/gs.search.base/README.txt

 The JavaScript initializer looks like the following::

-  GSSearch.init(widgetId, ajaxPage, offset, limit, additionalQuery)
+  GSSearch.init(widgetId, ajaxPage, offset, limit, additionalQuery, advancedSearch)

 ``widgetId``:
    The `HTML`_ identifier of the search widget.